Portland Parks & Recreation

 City agency in Portland, Oregon, U.S.

 Portland Parks & Recreation (PP&R) is a Bureau of the City of Portland, Oregon that manages the city parks, natural areas, recreational facilities, gardens, and trails; properties that occupy more than 10000 acre in total.
-The bureau employs a total of 4,366 people as of March 4, 2019.
-3,752 are casual, 559 are regular and the remainder are other categories.

-The bureau revised its mission, values, and direction in 2020, implementing "Healthy Parks, Healthy Portland,” a strategy centering underserved communities, intended to increase responsiveness to “diverse community needs."

 Agency

 In 2025, management of the Parks Bureau was passed from commissioner Dan Ryan to Deputy City Administrator for Vibrant Communities Sonia Shamanski.
 The current Director of Recreation is Adena Long, who has served in this position since 2019.

-The PP&R Board has 14 members.
-Its monthly meetings are open to the public, both in person and over Zoom.
+The PP&R Board has 14 members which meets monthly.

 The number of park rangers on staff has expanded from 10 in 2015 to enough to handle "3,000 calls and 11,000 rules violations" in 2022.
+The bureau employs a total of 2,794 people as of January 2025.
+792 of which are full time and 2,002 are part time.

 Charter Reform

 A November 2022 election initiated a charter reform moving city bureaus out of the direct management of Portland City Council (Oregon).
 The last city council member to oversee Portland Parks & Recreation was commissioner Dan Ryan who served from 2023 until the end of 2024.